deifyed/naVi/README.md

 ## Usage

-`<C-n>` in insert mode will open a prompt.
+`<keybinding>` in insert mode will open a prompt.
 Use this prompt to tell naVi what to do.
 For example, insert a React component outline.

-Select text and press in visual mode `<C-n>` to prompt naVi to make changes to the selected text.
+Select text and press in visual mode `<keybinding>` to prompt naVi to make changes to the selected text.
 For example, remove a bug.

 ## Installation